bc-discord/bc-discord.github.io/pages/sales/safety_guide/buyer.md

 ### Scammers
 Sometimes you'll run across sellers that seem shady and have little references.
 Here's a few things you can do to protect yourself.

-- [ ] Request a video with a timestamp in view to check if they actually own the item.
+- [ ] Request a video with a timestamp and username in view to check if they actually own the item.
 - [ ] Ask for names of previous buyers to verify their selling history.
-- [ ] Discuss relevant topics on balisongs, scammers tend to be unknowledgable on the hobby.
+- [ ] Discuss relevant and current topics on balisongs; scammers tend to be unknowledgable on the hobby.
 - [ ] Opt to use PayPal Goods and Services (G&S) to have leverage during scammer confrontation.

 ### Trading